Open-Transactions/protocol-docs/docs/OTContract.md

 # Notes

-* The current parser for this document format is too complex
+* The current parser for this document format is too complex and probably has some bugs
+* The `HASH:` field is meant to be read right after the `BEGIN` marker, but can in fact be set anywhere: [Link][ProcessHash].
+Possible unintended consequences, maybe even exploit.

 [OTContract]: https://github.com/Open-Transactions/opentxs/blob/171bdbdd1327fa016f2043bf43d8662055d263d2/src/core/OTContract.cpp